rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: In what?

-BT: Possibly inline Annex B, although that's controversial
+BT: Possibly inline Annex B, although that's controversial.

 WH: Yes, that's controversial!

 BT: I think it would be pretty nice.
 But yeah, that's the only refactoring that's on my radar.
 I'm totally interested in refactorings.
 But I've been in this document so much that I'm resistant to do any more significant refactorings.

 AWB: I can unerstand what you say about the IDL for properties.
 But I'm wondering about the other major place where there are prose descriptions for built-ins are on the arguments.
-It's not clear what you could say about arguments other than "we call the first argument X"
+It's not clear what you could say about arguments other than "we call the first argument X".

 BT: WebIDL has the capability to describe function parameters.
 It goes further to say that if you define your function as taking in a number that implies that there's a coersion done to number.
 I'm not going to include this in the MVP.
 I don't want the syntax to describe the shape of a function.
 I would leave that to editorial conventions and prose.
 The automatic coercions...
 I have two minds of it.
 There's an issue raised in 402 where it says do all your coercions at the top, and the ECMA standard says do all coercions when you need them.

-YK: The ECMAScript way is more natural
+YK: The ECMAScript way is more natural.

 BT: I don't like the WebIDL way of doing all coercions up front.
 There isn't much value in describing the types of coercions....

-YK: The current spec has arguments because function.length matters sometimes
+YK: The current spec has arguments because function.length matters sometimes.

-AWB: The current spec has prose that describes how function length is given
+AWB: The current spec has prose that describes how function length is given.

-BT: We do have language in the spec that describes that the function's length is the number of params given
+BT: We do have language in the spec that describes that the function's length is the number of params given.

 YK: Given that is a thing in the spec (and it's convention).
 I think it would be fine to have something that was to solve that particular problem.